LeBarbouze/tunacell/README.md

 is a Python package that provides tools to analyze data from time-lapse movies of dividing micro-organisms.

-`tuna`'s main functions are to: parse data, visualize small sample realizations, and perform statistical analysis of the dynamics.
-Although not restricted to, it is specially useful for the analysis of time-series spanning multiple cell cycles, where data must be extracted from lineages, and not just single cells separately.
-It deals with dynamic data (i.e. defined for each acquisition time) and with cell-cycle level data.
-Important features are the computation of autocovariance, and cross-covariance as functions of time.

 # Main features

 * Analysis of time-series defined over many cell-cycles
 * Computation of average values, variance, number of samples over time (easy)
 * Computation of autocovariance for a single observable, and cross-covariance for a couple of observables over time (less easy)
+* Plotting functions of the computed statistics
-* Filtering-out of cells
+* Filtering-out cells
-* Conditional analysis
+* Conditional analysis (computation of statistics among subgroups of cells, lineages, colonies, or containers (*aka* fields of view)
-* Data visualization of small samples
+* Data visualization of small samples (looking at both the dynamic, and the tree structure)
 * Export of computed data as text files in a comprehensive folder structure

 # Install